Zero density estimate for modular form $L$-functions in weight aspect: Removing the harmonic weights

 Here where $\tilde{H}$ is given by an absolutely convergent Euler product for for some $c > 0$.
 This is to say that the contour giving $\mathcal{S}_1$ under the natural average is the same as for the harmonic average up to a change in the absolutely convergent Euler product.
 Thus the analysis of $\mathcal{S}_1$ from the previous section goes through without change to give

-It is again the case that the contour integral giving $\mathcal{S}_3$ is the same for the natural average as for the harmonic average, up to an absolutely convergent Euler product.
+The reader may check that the contour integral giving $\mathcal{S}_3$ is the same for the natural average as for the harmonic average, up to an absolutely convergent Euler product.
 Thus the analysis of the previous section yields the bound $\Re(\mathcal{S}_3) = O(k^{-\theta \sigma})$, which completes the proof of Proposition \ref{truncated}.